nvictus/ArgUtils/README.md

 Particularly useful for functions that use varargin
 - Use `ArgUtils.assignVars()` to assign variables _sequentially_
 - Use `ArgUtils.assignArgs()` to assign _named_ variables.
 This allows using either struct inputs or providing sequences of values followed by keyword-matching name-value pairs in any order.
+Keywords are matched using MATLAB's string validator, so matching is case-insensitive and abbreviated keywords are acceptable as long as they can be matched unambiguously.

 There are also options to specify:
 - required input arguments